Skip to main content

 Iran's Revolutionary Guard said a short-range projectile was behind the killing of Hamas political chief Ismail Haniyeh and accused the United States of supporting the attack which it blamed on Israel, state TV reported Saturday.

-The televised statement said a rocket with a seven-kilogram (about 15-pound) warhead was used to target the residence of Hamas' political in the capital Tehran on Wednesday, adding it caused heavy devastation, but didn't share details of the location.
+The televised statement, which reiterated a call for retaliation, said a rocket with a seven-kilogram (about 15-pound) warhead was used to target the residence of Hamas' political leader in the capital Tehran on Wednesday, adding it caused heavy devastation.
+It didn't share details of the residence's location.

-Haniyeh was in Iran to attend the inauguration ceremony of the newly elected Iranian President Masoud Pezeshkian.
+Haniyeh was in Iran to attend the inauguration of newly elected Iranian President Masoud Pezeshkian.

-Israel had pledged to kill Haniyeh and other Hamas leaders over the group’s Oct.
+Israel has not confirmed or denied its role in the killing of Haniyeh, but Israel earlier pledged to kill him and other Hamas leaders over the group's Oct.
 7 attack on southern Israel that sparked the war in Gaza.

-The assassination has sparked fears of pushing the region into a wider conflict and forcing Iran and Israel into a direct confrontation if Iran retaliates.
+The assassination has sparked fears of a wider regional conflict and of a direct confrontation between Israel and Iran if Tehran retaliates.

-In April, Iran launched hundreds of missiles and drones at Israel which the Jewish state said it intercepted 99 per cent of.
-It came less than two weeks after a suspected Israeli strike in Syria killed two Iranian generals, marking the first time Iran has launched a direct military assault on Israel, despite decades of enmity dating back to the country’s 1979 Islamic Revolution.
+In April, Iran launched hundreds of missiles and drones at Israel, which said it intercepted 99 per cent.
+The barrage came less than two weeks after a suspected Israeli strike in Syria killed two Iranian generals, and it marked the first time Iran had launched a direct military assault on Israel despite decades of enmity dating back to the country's 1979 Islamic Revolution.

-Iran does not recognize Israel and supports anti-Israeli militant groups like Hamas and Lebanese Hezbollah.
+Iran does not recognize Israel and supports anti-Israeli militant groups, including Hamas and Lebanon's Hezbollah.

 CTVNews.ca Top Stories